Mount Kongo, Kansai’s Snowy Escape

 Hiking Mount Kongo

 We arrived at Kawachinagano Station at 8:30 but there was a long line in front of the bus stop.
-It took us over 30 minutes just to get the bus.
 We knew that Mount Kongo is very popular in the winter but it seems it is even more popular than we imagined.
-If you are going to hike up the mountain I recommend that you should start early, not only so you do not have to wait long to get a bus, but also so you can have more time to enjoy the snow before it melts and the ground becomes muddy.

 Chihaya Castle

-The brilliant war tactician and strategist Kusunoki Masashige [ 楠木正成] built Chihaya Castle sometime near the mid-14th century.
-The Osaksa native Kusunoki Masashige, was a key figure of the short-lived Kenmu Restoration who greatly contributed to ending the Kamakura government.
+The brilliant war tactician and strategist Kusunoki Masashige built Chihaya Castle sometime near the mid-14th century.
+The Osaka native Kusunoki Masashige, was a key figure of the short-lived Kenmu Restoration who greatly contributed to ending the Kamakura government.
 Masashige’s devotion to Emperor Go-daigo is one of the most glorified examples of samurai loyalty in Japanese history.

 Though all of the castle’s buildings were totally demolished, it still has a spot as one of the top hundred castles in Japan.

-Chihaya Shrine: Chihaya Shrine, enshrines Kusunoki Masashge and stands on the original site of Chihaya Castle’s main keep.
+Currently, Chihaya Shrine enshrines Kusunoki Masashge and stands on the original site of Chihaya Castle’s main keep.

 Chihaya Honmichi Trail